Hurricane Carla: Meteorological history

 As early as September 1, a tropical disturbance – an area of convective activity – was observed tracking westward across the Caribbean Sea within the Intertropical Convergence Zone (ITCZ).
 Around that time, an anticyclone was situated over the western Caribbean Sea at the upper-tropospheric levels.
 Surface charts indicate that a low-level circulation was developing early on September 3.
-Thus, it is estimated that a tropical depression – a tropical cyclone with sustained winds with winds of less than 39 mph – developed about 175 mi northwest of Barranquilla, Colombia at 1200 UTC.
+Thus, it is estimated that a tropical depression – a tropical cyclone with sustained winds of less than 39 mph – developed about 175 mi northwest of Barranquilla, Colombia at 1200 UTC.
 Initially, the center of circulation remained difficult to locate on surface charts due to lack of data.
 At San Andrés, winds shifted west at about 12 mph, while barometric pressures dropped to 1007 mbar.
 The Weather Bureau Office in Miami, Florida issued its first bulletin at 1600 UTC on September 4, while the depression was centered about 250 mi east-southeast of Cabo Gracias a Dios, Nicaragua.

 It is estimated that sustained winds reached 45 mph at 1200 UTC on September 5, thus the depression strengthened into a tropical storm and was named Carla, while located just northeast of Cabo Gracias a Dios.
 A reconnaissance aircraft flight reported that Carla was continuing to intensify, with surface winds of 50 mph.
 Radars reported an unusually large tropical cyclone, with convective bands extending about 520 mi outward from the center.
 Around 0000 UTC on September 6, Carla passed near Swan Island, which reported a barometric pressure of about 995 mbar and wind gusts of 60 mph from the southwest.
 Based on observations obtained by a reconnaissance aircraft at 1100 UTC on September 6 – namely a barometric pressure of 982 mbar – a bulletin issued by the Weather Bureau an hour later indicated that the storm had "probably reached hurricane intensity".
 According to post-season analysis, Carla reached hurricane status at that time.